ACLU of Colorado

 The American Civil Liberties Union of Colorado is a civil rights organization in the United States, and it is the Colorado affiliate of the American Civil Liberties Union.

+Larry Tajiri Media Award

+In 1965, the ACLU of Colorado set up awards in honor of former board members Larry Tajiri and Edwin M. Sears.

 History

-The ACLU of Colorado has investigated ongoing instances of police brutality in the cities of Denver and Aurora among other cities.
+In 2020, the ACLU of Colorado filed a lawsuit on the behalf of a police brutality victim in Aurora and brought attention to similar cases in the city.

-The ACLU of Colorado has actively worked with the city of Aurora in their search for a new police chief in the wake of the death of Elijah McClain.
+In the same year, the ACLU of Colorado worked with Aurora in their search for a new police chief in the wake of the death of Elijah McClain.

 The ACLU of Colorado has worked to expand voter rights in the state.

-The ACLU of Colorado sued Teller County for information sharing between the sheriff's department and ICE.
+In 2020, the ACLU of Colorado sued Teller County for information sharing between the sheriff's department and U.S. Immigration and Customs Enforcement.

-The ACLU of Colorado sued Elizabeth School District for banning 19 books.
+In 2024, the ACLU of Colorado sued Elizabeth School District for banning 19 books.